 SB341 (Becker) More appropriately aligns pro housing incentives to projects where local programs are the applicants.
 Exempts developers from pro housing bonus points requirement.

-*SB482 (Blakespeare) Would require HCD to offer capitalized operating reserves to supportive housing units developed under the Multifamily Housing Program.
+SB482 (Blakespeare) This bill explicitly requires the Department of Housing and Community Development (HCD) to offer capitalized operating reserves to supportive housing units developed under the Multifamily Housing Program (MHP).

 CAL-ALHFA Comment: Provides up-front funding for ongoing capital reserves.
 Desperately needed to make SHP projects financially feasible over their lifetimes.

 AB346 (Quirk-Silva) Allows the California Tax Credit Allocation Committee (CTCAC), for any calendar year in which the California Debt Limit Allocation Committee (CDLAC) has declared a competition for the award of tax-exempt bond authority for qualified residential rental projects, to reallocate some of the $500 million in enhanced state low-income housing tax credits (LIHTCs) made available from 4% federal credit projects to 9% federal credit projects.

 CAL-ALHFA Comment: Maximizes efficiency of TCAC/CDLAC resources.

 The redevelopment working group formed by Asm.
 David Alvarez continues its work in identifying redevelopment resources and strategies.
 CAL-ALHFA remains committed to this process and the working group and will report on its progress moving forward.